raboneko/ignition/README.md

 ### Formatting

-Warehouse uses [pre-commit](https://pre-commit.com/) for code formatting.
+Ignition uses [pre-commit](https://pre-commit.com/) for code formatting.
 - Install using `pip install pre-commit`
-- Run `pre-commit install` in the Warehouse repository root to set up pre-commit for this repo.
+- Run `pre-commit install` in the Ignition repository root to set up pre-commit for this repo.
 - Run `pre-commit run --all-files` to format all files in the repository.

 If you run into a situation where pre-commit is broken, you can use `git commit --no-verfiy` to skip the pre-commit checks.